trietpsu29/etch-a-sketch/README.md

 # 🎮 Etch A Sketch

-This is the fourth project from [The Odin Project](https://github.com/TheOdinProject) curriculum — A simple Etch A Sketch game mostly built in Javascript to practice core programming skills.
+This is the fourth project from [The Odin Project](https://github.com/TheOdinProject) curriculum — a Etch A Sketch game mostly built in Javascript to practice core programming skills.

 ## ✨ Preview